-Every maritime nation can tell of captains, both naval and mercantile, who stayed with their ships until the last moment, and very often beyond.
+Every maritime nation can tell of captains who stayed with their ships until the last moment, and sometimes beyond.

 Was the captain required to salute as the ship sank?